chuaqian/chuaqian/README.md

 ## Welcome to my GitHub profile!
-###  Hi there, I am Chua Qi An, a Year 2 Information Technology Student from Ngee Ann Polytechnic
+###  Hi there, I am Chua Qi An, a Year 3 Information Technology Student from Ngee Ann Polytechnic, currently on a year long internship at OCBC!

 ## Contact Information 🌱